ktraunmueller/Compositor/README.md

 Under [Issues](https://github.com/ktraunmueller/Compositor/issues), you can find a list of all known issues and planned features.

-**Note**: Please ignore issues with the label `internals`.
+Please ignore issues with the label `internals`.
 These are reminders about internal things that I need to fix or check, and will probably not make much sense to you.

 ### Roadmap